UW-SASWE/RAT/docs/Configuration/rat_config.md

          If `clean_previous_outputs` is `True`, the previous outputs are cleaned before executing any step in `steps`.

     !!! tip_note "Tip"
         You should use `clean_previous_outputs` if you want to have fresh outputs of RAT for a river basin.
 Otherwise, by default RAT will keep appending the new outputs to the same files and will concatenate data by calendar dates.
+In case the new outputs and previous outputs have some coinciding dates, RAT will replace the previous outputs with the new outputs for these dates.

 ### Confidential
 * <h6 class="parameter_heading">*`secrets:`* :</h6>